 Click the Create agent button.

-Set the name and display name to quickstarts and click Create agent:
+Set the database and schema as shown. the name and display name to QUICKSTARTS:

-Once the agent is created, we can edit it and add a description to help tailor the responses to our sample retail dataset.
+Once the agent is created, we instruct the agent adopt a persona to help tailor the responses to our sample retail dataset.

 You are a Product Insights Analyst.